Liquidating a company in Scotland comes with a few distinct differences to the process south of the border.

 For directors facing liquidation, there are two options for your insolvent company.

-Voluntary Liquidation (also known as Creditors Voluntary Liquidation (CVL) – This is when you opt to instruct an insolvency practitioner yourself, rather than waiting to be forced into a compulsory procedure by the court.
+Voluntary Liquidation (also known as Creditor’s Voluntary Liquidation (CVL)) is when you opt to instruct an insolvency practitioner yourself rather than waiting for the court to force you into a compulsory procedure.
 It allows for more directorial control than a compulsory winding up.

-Compulsory Liquidation – Creditor pressure, often from HMRC, results in a Winding up Order, which is a High Court ruling which forces your company to close immediately.
-In this situation you will not have any say over while insolvency practitioners is appointed, nor the timing.
+Compulsory Liquidation Creditor pressure, often from HMRC, results in a Winding up Order, which is a High Court ruling which forces your company to close immediately.
+In this situation, you will not have any say over whether insolvency practitioners are appointed, nor the timing.

 What’s the Process of Liquidating a Company?

-1. If choosing voluntary liquidation the directors will meet to vote upon the resolution to wind up the company.
+1. If voluntary liquidation is chosen, the directors will meet to vote upon the resolution to wind up the company.
 75% of shareholders must agree.

 3. Creditors are informed of the situation and an advertisement is placed in the Edinburgh Gazette, the official journal of public record.

-4. Liquidator will prepare a Statement of Affairs document, with the help of directors, outlining the financial situation.
+4. A liquidator will prepare a Statement of Affairs document, with the help of directors, outlining the financial situation.

 5. Liquidator sells any company assets to repay creditors in order of preference

-6. Liquidator will conduct a directorial investigation as part of their legal mandate to check of potential misfeasance such as wrongful tradking
+6. The liquidator will conduct a directorial investigation as part of their legal mandate to check of potential misfeasance, such as wrongful trading

 7. At the end of this process, the company is struck off the register at Companies House and ceases to exist

-Directors may be approaching retirement or simply onto new ventures and wish to close their company down, sell the assets, and distribute the proceeeds amongst shareholders.
+Directors may be approaching retirement or simply starting new ventures and wish to close their company down, sell the assets, and distribute the proceeds amongst shareholders.

 Process